 A healthy mix of Tulsa transplants and Tulsa lifers, the Tulsa Remote team has one thing in common: we are passionate about Tulsa.
 Our goal is to ensure our members have the resources they need to become a part of our evolving community.
 Whether you're applying to the program, an active member or just looking for information, the Tulsa Remote team is here to help you on your journey to falling in love with Tulsa.

-Justin Harlan joined the Tulsa Remote team in April 2021 as the Chief Operating Officer.
+Justin Harlan joined the Tulsa Remote team in April 2021 as the Chief Operating Officer and was named the Managing Director in December 2021.
 In his role, he guides the daily operations of the Tulsa Remote staff, supports the community team, oversees the new member application process and member experiences.
 He is excited to lead the program and welcome more remote workers to Tulsa as it continues to expand.

 Justin has dedicated his career to educational equity and entrepreneurialism.
 Before joining Tulsa Remote, he served as Senior Executive Director for Reading Partners Tulsa.
 During his three and a half years at Reading Partners, the organization worked with over 5,000 Tulsa area students, annually engaging over 1,500 community volunteers each program year.
 He launched his career with Teach For America-Oklahoma when it opened in Tulsa in 2009, and quickly rose through the organization as it expanded across the state.
 In his various roles, Justin raised more than $7.5 million for Teach For America and secured funding from the State of Oklahoma.
 Justin also managed operations for the Teach For America Oklahoma City Institute, which trained more than 260 teachers, staffed over 100 people, and provided free summer school to more than 2,000 students.
 He was a founding board member for Collegiate Hall College Prep Charter School in Tulsa.